patybn3/Survey-Client/review.md

 **Bugs**
 - Need message when no surveys entered for My Surveys (and all Surveys)
 - Need Postman script for Take Survey
+- Allow for less than 5 options
+- Count resets to 0 if you update

 **UI**
 - Put sign in / sign out next to each other so don't have to scroll to get to sign in